-Addressing the Vulnerabilities Linked to Migratory Routes to the European Union
+Addressing the Vulnerabilities Linked to Migratory Routes to the European Union ment, operation and maintenance of adequate and effective search and rescue operations covering the entire Mediterranean Basin(14).

 6. Set up dedicated search and rescue operations covering the entire Mediterranean Basin, and support assistance to migrants in distress.